-Patricia sold paintings just out of college at various art galleries in the Bay Area.
+Patricia sold paintings just out of college in art galleries in the San Franciso and the Bay Area.

 She painted commissioned portraits as well as abstract acrylics.

-She is now a full time resident in the Coachella Valley where she is creating in paint and Photoshop.
+She is now a full time resident in the Coachella Valley where she is creating in Paint and Pixels.

 Faces, Flowers and Abstract are her current focus in Pencil, Paint & Pixels.